jmsman3/jmsman3/README.md

-# Hi there! 👋 Hi, I am Jubaer Mahmud.
+# Hi there! 👋 I am Jubaer Mahmud.
 You know me, don't you?

 - 💻 I'm currently interested in coding, and I enjoy the world of programming.
 - 🚴 I love cycling whenever I get the chance.